projectara/greybus-spec/source/special.rst

 :ref:`lifecycles_enumerate`.
 The effect of this Operation under other conditions is unspecified.

-For brevity, the following terminology is used: if an Interface State is :ref:`hardware-model-lifecycle-activated`, its INTF_TYPE is IFT_GREYBUS, and the procedure in :ref:`lifecycles_enumerate` is being followed, including use of these operations, then the Interface *is
+For brevity, the following terminology is used: if an Interface is :ref:`hardware-model-lifecycle-activated`, its INTF_TYPE is IFT_GREYBUS, and the procedure in :ref:`lifecycles_enumerate` is being followed, including use of these operations, then the Interface *is